Zilliqa/Scilla-Cookbook/docs/tutorials/interaction-tutorials/incrementing-button-interaction/introduction.md

 For example the ```util``` class has methods dealing with BigNumbers and Zilliqa units.
 Similarly, the ```crypto``` class has methods dealing with converting an Base16 to Bech32 and resolving a Bech32 address from a private key string.

-The notable mention of this snippet is the newing up of a new Zilliqa Object with a network address as a parameter, the value is the network we want to connect to, in this example its ```dev-api``` aka testnet.
-To determine what network parameters you need for a specific enviroment, consult the [developer network documentation](https://dev.zilliqa.com/docs/apis/api-introduction).
+The notable mention of this snippet is the initialisation of a new Zilliqa Object with a network address as a parameter, the value is the network we want to connect to, in this example its ```dev-api``` aka testnet.
+To determine what network parameters you need for a specific environment, consult the [developer network documentation](https://dev.zilliqa.com/docs/apis/api-introduction).

 ```js
 // Dependency Implementation